Welcome! We are still at the start of the project, so this site will be updated as we progressā¦

 This project has three main goals:

-- Assess go-to-market routes for CHERI based products in automotive
+- Measure the security / safety / performance trade-offs and the impact of CHERI - Assess go-to-market routes for CHERI based products in the automotive industry

 - Explore how this ties in with the emerging, global vehicle cyber security regulations

 The performance-vs-security trade-off manifests differently depending on the workload being processed by the system.
-A large part of the project is focussed on analysing, threat modelling and implementing four specific use cases.

 - Vehicle diagnostics data - Processing data from CAN, through the TCU and up to the cloud.